jjchua/datasciencecoursera/README.md

 Unzip the dataset in the same directory as the script.

-Edit the `origdataset` variable to point to the unzipped directory (default: "UCI HAR Dataset").
+Edit the `origdatadir` variable to point to the unzipped directory (default: "UCI HAR Dataset").

-The `outdataset` variable contains the name of the output directory (default: "data").
+The `outdatadir` variable contains the name of the output directory (default: "data").

 The script outputs `tidydata.txt` which contains:
 1. Merged training and the test sets.